p120ph37/ai-explainer/editors-notes.md

 General principle: **restraint over variation**.
 Each visual element adds cognitive load.
 The modern trend of mixing 3+ typefaces without clear visual blocking feels chaotic (e.g., Starbucks' 2025 menu redesign).
 Variation should be purposeful, not decorative.

+### Diagram Libraries

+**Chosen: visx** (primary), with D3.js or CSS as fallbacks for edge cases.

+Rejected options:
+- **Rough.js** — Hand-drawn aesthetic feels gimmicky rather than approachable
+- **Chart.js** — Too boring, information-sparse, wastes space with padding and minimal data density
+- **Mermaid** — Fine for quick diagrams, but limited customization

+visx provides clean, dense visualizations with good React integration.
+Falls back to raw D3 when visx doesn't have the right primitive, and to CSS for text-annotation cases (like token boundaries) where a charting library is overkill.

 ---

 ## On the Project's Purpose